-For example: if a parent is tired and doesn’t have the energy to fight with their child over buying candy at the store, I suggest that they give in immediately and make the decision to fight the battle another day.
+For example: if a parent is tired and doesn’t have the energy to fight with their child over buying candy at the store, I suggest they give in immediately and decide to fight the battle another day.

 You will be much happier if you limit the battles you take on.

 9. Consider multiple elements of your life experiences.

 Because there have been times that you have likely faced the same issue before, consider all of the various elements of your life experiences that can help you come to a solution.

 Take some time to sift through memories, events, learning, and other resources of information that you have accumulated to drive the problem-solving process.

 10. Be proactive.

 To really take advantage of life experiences, it is important to conduct some self-evaluation and take proactive steps to prevent concerns from becoming problems.

-If you haven’t ever tried counseling, you might be surprised to find out how good it feels to have someone who is dedicated to listening to you, to helping you to be self-sufficient, and to enhancing your overall wellness.
+If you haven’t ever tried counseling, you might be surprised to find out how good it feels to have someone dedicated to listening to you, helping you to be self-sufficient, and enhancing your overall wellness.

-Selecting a counselor is the same as selecting any other professional; you have to find one who is a match for your particular needs and personality style.
+Selecting a counselor is the same as selecting any other professional; you must find one who matches your particular needs and personality style.

 If you haven’t yet, this short guide should hopefully point you in the right path.